jingwood/d2dlib/README.md

 A .NET library that provides the hardware-accelerated high performance immediate drawing functionality via Direct2D API.

-By using the graphics context to draw anything on windows form, control or even in memory.
+By using the graphics context to draw anything on windows form, control or draw in memory.
 The interface of graphics context is designed like standard Windows Form GDI+ graphics interface, it's easily use and user friendly.

 | Project | Language | Description | Output DLL |
 | --- | --- | --- | --- |